ky1vstar/flutter_test/README.md

 # Olearis Flutter test

+## Goals

+Before proceeding to the technical interview, we would like to check you skills as Flutter engineer by providing you with this test task.
+Your main goal is to create an app consisting of two screens described below.
+We expect this app to behave as close as possible to the [demo](https://github.com/ky1vstar/flutter_test/assets/23170237/9cd807f8-3031-49ca-ab9a-9e311ce053c6) video.
+Your second goal is to implement the app architecture as it was real project from scratch.
+You should consider using some architectural patterns (like DDD), state management (like BLoC), localization, etc.

 ## Sign In screen

 1. Create simple sign in form consisting of [logo](resources/logo.svg), login text field, password text field and `Continue` button.
 2. Logo should be placed at the top of the screen, `Continue` button at the bottom and text fields should be groupped in the middle.
 3. You should handle both portrait and landscape orientations and keyboard appearence making the content scrollable.
 4. `Continue` button should have simple validation of non-empty inputs.
-5. Try to replicate behaviour shown in result video as close as possible.
+5. Try to replicate behaviour shown in [result video](https://github.com/ky1vstar/flutter_test/assets/23170237/9cd807f8-3031-49ca-ab9a-9e311ce053c6) as close as possible.

 <img src="https://github.com/ky1vstar/flutter_test/assets/23170237/0283a88c-e425-4f16-9fed-4f1bd8239a8d" width="250">
 <img src="https://github.com/ky1vstar/flutter_test/assets/23170237/d26faa06-5302-45ba-a997-034311d19cf6" height="250">